Douglas A-4 Skyhawk: Malaysia

 In 1982, Malaysia purchased 80 refurbished A-4C and A-4L under a modernization program called PERISTA.
-Forty of the airframes were upgraded with the Hughes AN/ASB-19 Angle Rate Bombing System, air refueling capability, and increased payload, while the rest were kept in the United States as a reserve and for spare parts.
-This modified version was redesignated as A-4PTM (peculiar to Malaysia).
+Forty of the airframes were upgraded with the Hughes AN/ASB-19 Angle Rate Bombing System, air refueling capability, and increased payload, while the rest were kept in the U.S. as a reserve and as a source of spare parts.
+This modified version was redesignated as A-4PTM and were unique to Malaysia.
+Deliveries took place between 1984 and 1985.

-The aircraft were delivered to the Royal Malaysian Air Force (RMAF) in December 1984 where they served in the No.6 and No.9 RMAF Squadrons at Kuantan air base.
-While in service, they suffered from frequent maintenance issues and a high accident rate.
-In 1995, they were finally retired and replaced with BAE Systems Hawks.
+The Skyhawks were operated by the Royal Malaysian Air Force (RMAF), serving in the No.6 and No.9 RMAF Squadrons, based at Kuantan air base.
+During the late 1980s, Argentina attempted to barter for Skyhawks from Malaysia in exchange for FMA IA-63 Pampa aircraft and ground vehicles, but no such transaction took place.
+While in RMAF service, the type suffered from frequent maintenance issues and a high accident rate; it is believed that this contributed to the type's relatively short service life.
+In 1995, the Skyhawk fleet was retired and remaining examples were stored outside, while the RMAF replaced the type with the BAE Systems Hawk.
+Malaysia reportedly expressed interest in acquiring Skyhawks from New Zealand during the 2000s.